 Though you may not think of it as such, your home is much like a business.
-However, it’s not unusual for business finances to be highly organized, while household income and outgo are a jumble of missed payments and late fees.
+However, business finances tend to be highly organized, while household income and outgo can be a jumble of missed payments and late fees.

 Determine Your Fixed and Variable Expenses.
-Next, use your check register to create two lists of household financial expenditures.
+Next, go over your bank account and credit card bills to review the money you’ve spent over the last few months.
+Then, create two lists of household financial expenditures.